 Hello, my name is Miguel Mata.

 Initially, I ran from my responsibility and Vanessa and I would go our separate ways.
-I would return to my boyish follies, and she was left to raise our child with the help of her parents.
+I would return to boyish follies, and she was left to raise our child with only the support of her parents.

-While in the military, we explored the rest of the country and parts of the world making stops in Southern California, Okinawa, Japan, North Dakota, New Mexico, and South Carolina where we finally retired in 2017.
+Over the next 20 years, we explored the rest of the country and parts of the world making stops in Southern California, Okinawa, Japan, North Dakota, New Mexico, and South Carolina where we finally retired in 2017.

 Shortly after retirement I enrolled into the College of Charleston at Charleston, South Carolina to try and complete a degree in Elementary Education with the intent of becoming a school teacher.
 Teaching has been a goal of mine since I was young and hopefully, in the next few years, I'll be able to see myself reaching that goal.

-My passion for teaching parallels my reason for starting this blog which is to make a positive impact on the people I encounter, and hopefully inspire positive change in my corner of the world.
+My passion for teaching parallels my reason for starting this project which is to make a positive impact on the people I encounter, and hopefully inspire positive change somewhere in the world.